liyu10000/PPG/segparts/EXPERIMENT.md

 ### Exp5 (04/26/2020)
  - Idea
+1. Manually labeled the whole ship, stored in *labels_whole* directory.
-1. Augment data by varied JPEG compressions.
+2. Augment data by varied JPEG compressions.
-2. Manually labeled the whole ship.
 3. One-class segmentation.
 4. All data are resized without padding.
+5. BCE-DICE loss.

  - Config
 1. Total number of images is 685.
 Validate on 70 images, train on the rest (615).